nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ### B) Remove older preferences

-Navigate to you home folder, library: ~/Library/Preferences/ and remove the org.openemu.OpenEmu.plist preferences file there, and any files labeled OpenEmu.
+Navigate to you home folder, library: ~/Library/Preferences/ and remove the com.openemu.OpenEmu.plist preferences file there, and any files labeled OpenEmu.

 ### C) Procede to Step 1 to compile OpenEmu.